Atlantic City about halfway to easing debt burden

 "I can tell you for sure the mayor understands it and understands the numbers very well," Costello said.
 "You do have a team in place with state oversight that really controls where the spending goes.
 It's been successful these past four years."

-DCA spokesperson Lisa Ryan said the city’s Chief Financial Officer Toro Aboderin prepares monthly revenue and expenditure reports, and a team of city and state financial staff members meets at least once a month starting in September to work on the next year’s budget.
+Department of Community Affairs spokesperson Lisa Ryan said the city's Chief Financial Officer Toro Aberderin prepares monthly revenue and expenditure reports and a team of city and state financial staff members meet at least once a month starting in September to work on the next year's budget.

 "The financial health of the city has improved each year since 2017," Ryan said.